Michigan State alumni magazine changed amid Nassar scandal

 EAST LANSING, Mich.
-(AP) — Michigan State University’s alumni magazine has opted for a positive message after the original issue addressing the Larry Nassar sexual abuse scandal was scrapped by Interim President John Engler.
+(AP) — Michigan State University’s alumni magazine opted for a positive message after the original issue addressing the Larry Nassar sexual abuse scandal was scrapped by Interim President John Engler.

-The issue is the first since the former sports doctor was sentenced to prison for abusing girls and women, including Michigan State athletes.
+The issue is the first since the former sports doctor was sentenced to decades in prison for abusing girls and women, including Michigan State athletes.

-The magazine’s original front page was slated to be a black-and-white photo of a woman with teal lipstick.
-The color represents support for sexual assault survivors.
+The Spartan Magazine’s original front page was slated to be a black-and-white photo of a woman with teal lipstick.
+The color represents support for sexual assault survivors, and the issue’s contents would have been essays uncovering how the university handled Nassar’s case and what it now means to be a Spartan.

 Most Read Nation & World Stories